Prompt Flow Integrity to Prevent Privilege Escalation in LLM Agents: Introduction

-To demonstrate the security and utility of an agent, we measured Secure Utility Rate~(SUR), a metric that quantifies an agent's performance while providing security against attacks.
-Our evaluation shows that \sys achieves a significant improvement in SUR compared to the ReAct agent~\cite{react}, increasing from 27.84\% to 55.67\% on AgentDojo and from 2.63\% to 67.79\% on AgentBench OS, across a diverse set of tasks and models.
-Furthermore, \sys outperforms previous security-focused LLM agents, such as IsolateGPT~\cite{isolate-gpt} and \(f\)-secure LLM~\cite{f-secure} in terms of SUR.
-This improvement is achieved by complete and deterministic security of \sys against prompt injection and data injection attacks, reducing Attacked Task Rate~(ATR) from 57.99\% in AgentDojo and 97.37\% in AgentBench OS to 0.00\% in both benchmarks.
+To evaluate both the security and utility of an agent, we measured the Secure Utility Rate~(SUR), a metric that quantifies an agent's performance while being robust against attacks.
+Both utility and security are critical for LLM agents; however, improving one often comes at the expense of the other. \sys achieved a significant improvement in SUR compared to the ReAct agent~\cite{react}, increasing from 27.84\% to 55.67\% on AgentDojo and from 2.63\% to 67.79\% on AgentBench OS, across diverse models.
+This high SUR rate demonstrates that \sys effectively balances security and utility, providing a secure environment for LLM agents without compromising their performance.
+Furthermore, \sys outperforms previous security-focused LLM agents, such as IsolateGPT~\cite{isolategpt} and \(f\)-secure LLM~\cite{f-secure} in terms of SUR.
+This improvement is attributed to the strong and deterministic security guarantee of \sys, which reduces the Attacked Task Rate~(ATR) to zero on both AgentDojo and AgentBench OS.

 With \sys, users can fully utilize their LLM agents with confidence, knowing that their data and privacy are protected from potential attacks.
 To encourage further research and development in secure LLM agents, we open-sourced \sys at \url{https://github.com/compsec-snu/pfi}.